 - Bergamot orange (C. bergamia Risso) is grown primarily in Italy for its peel, which in turn is used in perfumes and also to flavor Earl Grey tea.

-- Trifoliate orange (Poncirus trifoliata) is also sometimes included here and is also used as rootstock for sweet orange trees.
-Trifoliate oranges bear downy fruit and are also used to make marmalade.
+- Trifoliate orange (Poncirus trifoliata) is sometimes included here and is also used as rootstock for sweet orange trees.
+Trifoliate oranges bear downy fruit and are used to make marmalade as well.
 They are native to northern China and Korea.